Nemiroff: Awards and recognitions

 In 2010, the Nemiroff brand with an estimate of $404 million took first place among the TOP-100 Ukrainian brands.

 Between 2004 and 2020, the Nemiroff brand received more than 70 international awards, including awards from the Chicago Beverage Tasting Institute, The Vodka Masters, San Francisco World Spirits Competition, The Superior Taste Awards, International Spirits Challenge, Mixology Taste Forum, World Drinks Award, The Global Spirits Masters International Competition, Wine Enthusiast, The London Spirits Competition, The Fifty Best, and John Barleycorn.

 In 2020, Nemiroff entered the ranking of the top 25 Ukrainian brands.

 In 2021, Nemiroff received the status "Vodka Brand Champion" and earned the title of the vodka brand №1 in the world by the leading industry media The Spirits Business.

 In 2021, Nemiroff is listed as #1 in the world’s TOP fastest-growing spirits brands.

 In 2021, Nemiroff The Inked Collection Burning Pear was recognized as The World’s Best Vodka at The Spirits Masters competition and received the "Taste Master" medal.

+In 2024, Nemiroff was named Vodka Brand Champion 2024 at The Spirits Masters competition.